-As half term hits and hundreds of children head for the outdoors, parents and carers are being asked to keep an eye on their little ones if they have asthma.
+As autumn and winter descends, parents and carers are being asked to keep an eye on their little ones if they have asthma.

 One in 11 children has asthma and it is the most common long-term medical condition.1 Children under the age of five account for the highest number of attendances to A&E.2 In reality a child is admitted to hospital every 20 minutes because of an asthma attack.3